jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-07.md

-+++
+---
-title= "Islamic Infrastructure"
+title: "Islamic Infrastructure"
-description= "There are few cities and towns in Ifriqiyah and the Maghrib" image= "/covers/muq.jpg" date= 2022-01-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-4/part-06" linkbtext= "Part 6" linkf= "/research/ibn-khaldun/muqaddimah/chapter-4/part-11" linkftext= "Part 11" heading= "Part 7" icon = "/icons/ibn.jpg"
+description: "There are few cities and towns in Ifriqiyah and the Maghrib"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 7"
+date: 2020-01-22
+---

 ## 7. There are few cities and towns in Ifriqiyah and the Maghrib.